 Requirements for admission to the program:

-- Satisfaction of all requirements for Graduate Admission to the University.
+- Satisfaction of University requirements for classified status.

 - Approval by the department graduate coordinator/program academic lead.